RoccoPaolillo/IPF_multidim/README.md

 * Socio-demographics:
    + Gender, 2 categories (M,F)
-   + Age, 3 categories (A1: 00-29, A2: 30-59, A3: 85-100): here they are clustered in these ranges, the original dataset is from 00-04 to 85-100 in steps of 5
+   + Age, 3 categories (A1: 00-29, A2: 30-59, A3: 60-100): here they are clustered in these ranges, the original dataset is from 00-04 to 85-100 in steps of 5

 * Incidence disease:
-   + Hypertension, 2 categories (HPT, NOHPT): cases of no hypertension are computed taking the reference level (total cases, male population, female population and substracting the case of hypertension)
+   + Hypertension, 2 categories (HPT, NHT): cases of no hypertension are computed taking the reference level (total cases, male population, female population and substracting the case of hypertension)
-   + Heath failure, 2 categories (HF, NOHF): cases of no hearth failure are computed taking the reference level (total cases, male population, female population and substracting the case of hearth failure)
+   + Heath failure, 2 categories (HF, NHF): cases of no hearth failure are computed taking the reference level (total cases, male population, female population and substracting the case of hearth failure)

 * Crossed categories available in the empirical observations:
   + Hypertension * gender;  Hypertension * age; the cases no hpt are compued as above